jdugan6240/kak-bundle/README.md

 - `bundle_parallel` - `false` by default, this determines if `bundle-install` and `bundle-update` should install plugins in parallel.
 - `bundle_verbose` - `false` by default, this determines if extra information is printed to a log file.
 - `bundle_git_clone_opts` - This determines the options `bundle-install` and `bundle-update` pass to the `git clone` command to install and update plugins.
-By default, this is `'--single-branch --depth 3 --no-tags'`.
+By default, this is `'--single-branch --no-tags'`.
+- `bundle_git_shallow_opts` - This determines the shallow clone options `bundle-install` and `bundle-update` pass to the `git clone` command to install and update plugins.
+This is used to create shallow clones of the plugin repositories, which store less of the plugin's commit history, thus saving space and download time.
+By default, this is `'--depth=1'`.

 ## Tips and Tricks